rosmahajan/java-read-p12/README.md

 This is the java program to retrieve the certificate details from the p12 file

-Before starting ensure you have, your p12 file handy with password as well as you know its alais Once you know all the details place it in application.properties
+Before starting ensure you have, your p12 file handy with password as well as you know its alias Once you know all the details place p12 loation at application.properties

 Below is the structure of it